How a Long-Term Business LOC Actually Works

 Business owner managing long-term line of credit with bank advisor

 What makes a long-term LOC different from a short-term bridge facility is the renewal structure.
-Most bank revolving lines stay open indefinitely, subject to annual reviews.
-SBA CAPLines run up to 5 years with a formal term.
-Either way, you're not locked into a single-use loan — the credit stays available as long as your business performance holds.
+Most bank revolving lines stay open indefinitely with annual reviews.

 The draw-repay cycle is the core mechanic.
 Draw $50K today to cover a vendor payment.
 Pay it back over 60 days.
 Draw again in month three for payroll.
 Your credit availability shifts with each transaction, but your overall limit doesn't shrink.